 With limited time to look around, there was one animal I knew I must see: the okapi.
 It’s not much to look at, but this awkward, donkey-like ungulate, native to the Ituri Rainforest of central Africa, is famous for managing to elude science until 1901.

 There had been rumblings of an unknown antelope or horse-like animal in the forests of the Belgian Congo for years.
-Henry Morgan Stanley, the British explorer, searched for the creature that his guides called “atti” throughout the 1890s but couldn’t track one down.
+Henry Morton Stanley, the British-American explorer, searched for the creature that his guides called “atti” throughout the 1890s but couldn’t track one down.

 In 1900, the British governor of Uganda, Sir Harry Johnston, escorted a group of kidnapped pygmies back to their home in the Belgian Congo.
 In camp they told him stories of the mystery animal, and although Johnston never saw one, he was gifted a pair of striped bandoliers made from the skin of the animal they knew as “o’api”.